ajijohn/fp-racheryl-xiaojzhu-dennis418szsy/README.md

 ### Running Instructions

-Access our visualization at [http://cse512-16s.github.io/fp-racheryl-xiaojzhu-dennis418szsy/](http://cse512-16s.github.io/fp-racheryl-xiaojzhu-dennis418szsy/) or download this repository and run `python -m SimpleHTTPServer 8000` and access this from http://localhost:8000/.
+Access our visualization at [http://cse512-16s.github.io/fp-racheryl-xiaojzhu-dennis418szsy/](http://cse512-16s.github.io/fp-racheryl-xiaojzhu-dennis418szsy/) or download this repository and run `python -m http.server 8000` and access this from http://localhost:8000/.